Guacamole-1/LCD_GAME/README.md

 play with maximum contrast for a better experience

 # SPECIAL THANKS
-Special thanks to paddyg (on raspberry pi forums ) for helping me :)
+Special thanks to paddyg (on raspberry pi forums ) for helping me fix the weird glitches :)